 Legalizing abortion does not guarantee that those who need this vital service can get it.
 For many people who want to end a pregnancy, their path is blocked by long travel times, stigma, threat of violence, or expensive fees for surgical methods.
 Abortion with pills allows them the freedom to take care of this acute need in their home or another secure space.
-That’s why the fight for abortion self-care (ASC) is a crucial aspect of reproductive justice.
+That’s why the fight for self-managed abortion is a crucial aspect of reproductive justice.

 When it comes to access, abortion with pills is a game changer—as long as we make safe, effective abortion medication accessible.

-Ipas works with local governments and established health systems to normalize abortion self-care in communities and to ensure that providers and retailers offer ASC help, information and quality products without stigma.
+Ipas works with local governments and established health systems to normalize self-managed abortion in communities and to ensure that providers and retailers offer help, information and quality products without stigma.
 Ensuring the availability of quality abortion medicines is a powerful win for access, and the first step in doing so is getting abortion medications (mifepristone and misoprostol) registered on the essential medicines list within a country.
 This helps that country’s government ensure the registered medicine is safe, effective and of acceptable quality, making it available for distribution through government-vetted regional retailers.

 Both Ipas Nigeria and Ipas Democratic Republic of Congo (DRC) have achieved such a win for their regions through their tireless work and commitment towards the registration of abortion medications on the Essential Medicines List, earning recognition as key partners in expanding abortion access.
 Mifepristone was registered in Nigeria in 2020 (2016 for Misoprostol).
 The DRC also registered mifepristone in 2020 but it was only available in health facilities, until the Ministry of Health authorized distribution in pharmacies in September of 2021.